 Solar panels can be installed anywhere — from homes to schools, office spaces, hospitals, and beyond.
 So, before asking about the number of solar panels required, it is essential to understand your goals.

 Goals may vary.
-Maybe you’re looking to switch to renewable energy sources to reduce environmental impact.
+Maybe you want to switch to renewable energy sources to reduce environmental impact.
 Saving money on electricity can be another such goal.
 In institutions like hospitals and schools, electricity usage is high.
-They set up solar panels to minimize direct electricity use.
+They set up solar panels to minimise direct electricity use.

 A good start would be fixing your goal and then pondering concerns like the number of solar panels, power generation, set-up costs, and beyond.

 The article is a compilation of multiple factors you must understand before installing solar panels.
 Let’s dive right into it.

 - 1 Key Takeaway